awsdocs/aws-doc-sdk-examples/resources/cdk/photo_asset_manager/SPECIFICATION.md

 ## Appendix B - Lambda triggers

-- Storage bucket [OBJECT_CREATED] - When the user uploads a _.jpg/_.jpeg to the presigned URL in the storage bucket, the DetectLabelsFn function is invoked.
+- Storage bucket [OBJECT_CREATED] - When the user uploads a _.jpg_/_.jpeg_ to the presigned URL in the storage bucket, the `DetectLabelsFn` function is invoked.